Best Alternative to Noom Med for GLP-1 2026: Ranked by What You Actually Need | Luma Health

 📷 Leaving because you don't use the coaching

 You enrolled expecting to use Noom's CBT lessons and coaching but find you aren't opening the app.
-You're paying for coaching you don't use.
+You're paying the base membership fee for a service you don't use.

 Best fit: Luma Health (medication only, flat rate, no coaching fee)